LordKarlito/myPracticePythonExerciseSolutions/README.md

 # myPracticePythonExerciseSolutions
-There are my solutions to the exercises at https://www.practicepython.org/
+There are my dank solutions to the exercises at https://www.practicepython.org/